Skip to content

 num_total_samples Int | None

 Number of total samples the model was trained on.
-See the remark in num_ggn_samples's description.
-Defaults to None, in which case it is set to equal num_ggn_samples.
+See the remark in num_curv_samples's description.
+Defaults to None, in which case it is set to equal num_curv_samples.

 None